Ear2Earth User Guide

 gauge, and soil moisture, all collected within a single second.

 There are two methods of packet retrieval.
-The first method is selection of the 'x' most recent packets.
-The user
+The first method is the selection of the most recent packets.
+This method retrieves

 2.3 Selecting a Time Range

 The second packet retrieval option is the selection of a time range.
-First, users must select the 'Time Range' radio option:
+First, users must select the 'Date Range' option:

 3. Retrieving Metadata